feilipu/z88dk-libraries/ff/readme.md

 FatFs is a generic FAT/exFAT filesystem module for small embedded systems.
 The FatFs module is written in compliance with ANSI C (C89) and completely separated from the disk I/O layer.
 Therefore it is independent of the platform.
 It can be incorporated into small microcontrollers with limited resource, such as 8051, PIC, AVR, ARM, Z80, RX and etc.

 Current source version status is: 13a, Patch 1, October 27, 2017.<br>
-Current compiled version is status 13p2 using sdcc version 3.6.9 #10020.
+Current compiled version using sdcc version 3.6.9 #10020.

 #### Features
 <ul>